Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

 To compare with existing work, it is best to specialize to the case where the data vectors come from a Gaussian distribution.
-Using standard tail bounds on $\|X\|_{2,\infty}$ and $\|X\|_{\infty}$ yields the following corollary:
+Application to other data distributions, including heavy-tailed distributions, is straightforward with tail bounds on $\|X\|_{2,\infty}$ and $\|X\|_{\infty}$, but out of scope for this paper.
+Standard tail bounds on $\|X\|_{2,\infty}$ and $\|X\|_{\infty}$ in the Gaussian case yield the following:

-\begin{corollary}[Gaussian Upper Bounds] Let $x_1, \ldots, x_n \sim \Ncal(0, \Sigma)$ and construct $\hat{\Sigma}$ as in Equation~\ref{eq:estimator}.
-Then for any $\delta \in (0,1)$, there exist universal constants $c, \kappa_1, \kappa_2, \kappa_3 > 0$ such that, with probability at least $1 - c \delta$, \ifthenelse{\equal{\numcolumns}{one}}{
+\begin{corollary}[Gaussian Upper Bounds] Let $x_1, \ldots, x_n \sim \Ncal(0, \Sigma)$ and construct $\hat{\Sigma}$ as in Equation~\eqref{eq:estimator}.
+Then for any $\delta \in (0,1)$, there exist universal constants $\kappa_1, \kappa_2 > 0$ such that, with probability at least $1 - \delta$, \ifthenelse{\equal{\numcolumns}{one}}{

 }{